Australia Travel Destinations

 Tasmania – Cradle Mountain and Freycinet Natinal Parks

 Tasmania is the smallest of the 6 states named after Abel Tasman, the Dutch guy who sighted in 1642 .Often tourist tend to by-pass Tasmania, in fact to reach it you have either to take a ferry or fly over from a major city, but it is well worth the effort though.
 Tasmania has a beauty ot its own, pristine forests and secluded natural areas, historical towns, and the most famous landmark the Cradle Mountain with one of the most popular Australia’s and the world’s hiking trails.
 The track links the Cradle Mountain to Lake St. Clair and covers a world heritage area of 85km route.
 You should not miss Tasmania especially if you are planning to go Australia between November and March.
-In fact this is the best time to visit Tasmania.
-I personally would visit Tasmania only during its summer time, the weather is umpredictable and preatty cold from April-October!
-Ideally try to combine a visit to Tasmania when visiting the South-East of Australia.
+In fact summer is the best time to explore Tasmania, as the weather is umpredictable and preatty cold from April-October.
+Ideally try to combine Tasmania whit South East Coast Australia.

 Click on the link to go to my Tasmania Travel Guide.